-Community School sits on a beautiful 16-acre campus tucked away at the end of Lay Road in Ladue.
-Woods, trails, fields, and a butterfly garden provide a safe environment for the early exploration of a child's world.
-Check out some 360o photos of classrooms and the campus.
+Community School sits on a beautiful 18-acre campus tucked away at the end of Lay Road in Ladue.
+Woods, trails, fields, a Treehouse, and a butterfly garden provide a safe environment for the early exploration of a child's world.
+Learn more about our campus and take a virtual tour with our 360o photos!

 Early Childhood Center: Nursery, Junior Kindergarten, Kindergarten

 We designed the Early Childhood Center to fit the developmental and educational needs of our youngest students.
 The 8,000 square-foot space houses nursery, junior kindergarten, and senior kindergarten classes.

 Classrooms are open and spacious, giving children room to try new things and grow their imaginations.
 Each classroom has direct access to outdoor play areas and a shared community room.
 Take a virtual tour of our classrooms using the link below.

 With wandering hallways, nooks, and crannies, our main facility feels more like a cozy house than a school building.
 Sunlight shines into every room, and every wall bears evidence that this is a place for children.
 Student-made paintings, drawings, quilts, and murals sprinkle the space with bright colors.
 Students enter the Main Building through the sunny Community Center, where they gather alongside staff each day to share a family-style lunch.

 The Main Building houses grades one through six, the Community Center, Discovery Center (library), French room, the new lower-division Science Lab, and our newly renovated gym.
 Step into our classrooms and Discovery Center below.

 Children head to the Centennial Arts Center (CAC) to engage in creative learning experiences including art, music, drama, band, and after-school programming.
 Completed in 2014, the CAC also includes a 500-seat auditorium for student assemblies and performances.
 Take a virtual tour of our arts spaces below.